ssannejohansson/MP3-bark-and-brush/TESTING.md

 | Password Reset Done | ![screenshot](documentation/lighthouse/mobile-password-reset-done.png) | ![screenshot](documentation/lighthouse/desktop-password-reset-done.png) |
 | Password Reset Form | ![screenshot](documentation/lighthouse/mobile-password-reset-form.png) | ![screenshot](documentation/lighthouse/desktop-password-reset-form.png) |

-⚠️ NOTES:
-The lower performance scores on certain pages are primarily attributed to image sizes, despite having already been compressed.
-Compressing them further with free compressors is making them loose quality and look bad.
-Given the website’s relatively small scale, I therefore chose to leave them as they are for now.
-However, I recognize that in a real-world or larger-scale project with more images, further optimization and compression would be necessary to enhance performance.py

 ## Defensive Programming